Home

 Freeview is subscription free digital TV via your aerial requiring a Set Top Box or IDTV (Integrated Digital TV) whereas, by comparison, Sky Freesat and Freesat HD both offer free digital TV channels via a satellite dish.
 As explained earlier, Sky's Freesat service requires a Sky Digibox and viewing card, whereas Freesat HD requires a Freesat HD box or PVR.
 Both services provide free-to-air digital satellite TV to UK viewers.

-Freesat from Sky and the separate BBC run HD Freesat service, by contrast have access to multiple Astra satellite transponders and are able to offer more channels.
+"Freesat from Sky" and the separate BBC run Freesat HD service, by contrast have access to multiple Astra satellite transponders and are able to offer more channels.
 Sky Freesat now features around 240 free digital TV channels to your home delivered via a satellite dish.
-This compares to around 50 free digital TV channels on the DVB-T Freeview TV service via an aerial.
+This compares to around 50 free digital TV channels on the terrestrial Freeview TV service.

-Whereas digital TV reception via satellite (including the Sky HD subscription service, Sky Freesat and BBC HD Freesat) is possible in around 98% of the UK.
+By comparison, digital TV reception via satellite (including the Sky HD subscription service, Sky Freesat and BBC Freesat) is possible in around 98% of the UK.
 Around 2% of UK locations, particularly homes in deep valleys or surrounded by tall trees to the south east obstructing the view of the Astra 28.2 satellite, will not be able to receive Sky TV.
 Visit our Sky TV reception problem page for more help and advice.

 If you don't have Sky TV already, for a one-off fee you can purchase a Sky Freesat installation for £175 to receive a good choice of free to air digital TV channels, without paying a monthly subscription.
 Alternatively as an existing Sky TV subscriber, you could cancel your monthly subscription, subject to the conditions of your Sky contract - in which case your existing viewing card will usually be downgraded to a Freesat card at no additional cost.
 See cancelling your Sky subscription above for help on this topic.